 Still hesitant?
 Consider these near-instant benefits to your job search from publishing:

 1 – LinkedIn will help promote your Publishing activity.

 When your connections log into the site, they’ll get a notification about your new post – and this may inspire them to pass it along via social media and share it throughout LinkedIn.

 Keep in mind this is a double-edged sword: in the same manner as your articles are promoted, others’ posts will appear in your notifications feed.
 (There’s no way to turn these messages off.)

-You can push your message further into cyberspace, of course, through Twitter, Pinterest, Facebook, and any other social media venue, and also post your article in Groups.
+You can push your message further into cyberspace, of course, through Instagram, Twitter, Pinterest, Facebook, and any other social media platform.

 2 – You’ll widen your audience.

 Remember – you’re not just publishing an article, you’re promoting your expertise to employers and your industry.
 Similar to your Profile, the more keywords you include (in your article Headline and in the hashtag keywords accompanying it) will draw traffic from readers interested in your topic.